 Offering LVADs and other mechanical circulatory support devices is an essential part of comprehensive care as The University of Kansas Health System enhances its advanced heart failure and transplant services.
 It also gives patients in the region a second opinion close by.
-Having more than 1 local institution with this capability also increases overall visibility and challenges each hospital to maintain and improve quality and outcomes.
+Having more than 1 local institution with this capability increases overall visibility and challenges each hospital to maintain and improve quality and outcomes.

 We have built a team of professionals who have experience with LVADs as part of established, high-volume institutions.
 This experience, combined with surgical skill, an excellent nursing team and dedicated palliative care experts, has enabled us to get patients back on their feet and living successfully.
-Our length of stay averages about 18 days, much better than the national average of 24 days.
+Our length of stay averages about 18 days, much better than the 2022 national average of 26 days.